enyeartc/capstone1/README.md

 ![image info](images/pricess.png)

 In addition the future value of the Options and RSU are calculated, if the Options value is higher then a 1 is in the 'Options' column.
 For example if an employee picks 1000 options and the price is $30 when granted, and the price in 4 years is $35 then the differnce is $5 * 1000, for $5,000 total.
 For the RSU's the price is simply $35 * 250 or $8750, in this case the value would be 0 for RSU's.
 In the first line below the stock moved from 17.3 to 34.985  a difference of 17.685 or $17,685 but for RSU's it would be 34.985 * 250 or $8746.25, since th options are much greater this is a 1.
+Also interesting was the moving average calculation, this involved calculating a 'rolling' average across the previous rows.

 ![image info](images/S2_data2.png)

 Visualized below are NaN values.
 Notice data at the end for 4 years that would need to removed since it takes 4 years to fully vest, the zebra pattern in middle column is becasue of weekends and holidays this will be removed when compressed to weekly mean prices.
 ![image info](images/msnoAllRows.png)